getsentry/sentry-javascript/packages/apm/README.md

 ## General

+Note: This package is deprecated in favour of `@sentry/tracing` and will be removed in a future major release.
+We are still publishing `@sentry/apm` packages for backwards compatibility.

 This package contains extensions to the `@sentry/hub` to enable APM related functionality.
 It also provides integrations for Browser and Node that provide a good experience out of the box.